Chapter 11 Haig 121224

 extremely important to know ones location coordinates on a map, at all

-cubs needed to know these coordinates so they could do their jobs.
+needed to know these coordinates so they could do their jobs.
+Point men

-Point men were usually the one’s to keep track of a patrol’s current
+were usually the one’s to keep track of a patrol’s current coordinates

-coordinates by counting paces.
-Although he was the first man killed,
+by counting paces.
+Although he was the first man killed, Pete Peterson’s

-Pete Peterson’s accurate pace counting probably saved the day for
+accurate pace counting probably saved the day for Alexander Haig and

-man who would have known the coordinates of their location, after
+would have known the coordinates of their location, after Peterson and

-Peterson and Hill were killed.
-That nameless recon patrol RTO saved the
+Hill were killed.
+That nameless recon patrol RTO saved the day for both

-day for both Haig and B company, because he was able to give Haig his
+Haig and B company, because he was able to give Haig his exact location.

-exact location.
-Haig could then call in accurate fires
+Haig could then call in accurate fires on the enemy.

 Haig had very good instincts as a tactician.
 Though short on

-blessed with the ability to think quick, while under extreme pressure.
+ability to think quick, while under extreme pressure.
+He did an

-his chopper crashed, he ran toward the battle too, and was met with a hail of
+crashed, he ran toward the battle too and was met with a hail of

-location to enemy sappers.
-We also don’t know whether he had a working
+given away his location to enemy sappers.
+We also don’t know whether he

-radio at this point.
-If he didn’t then he couldn’t call for help.
+had a working radio at this point.
+If he didn’t then he couldn’t call

-Thinking about his situation now, I believe I would have done the same
+for help.
+Thinking about his situation now, I believe I would have done

-thing he did, which was run toward my men and hope for the best.
-I hate
+the same thing he did, which was run toward my men and hope for the

-to think about what would have happened to his men in the major battle
+best.
+I hate to think about what would have happened to his men in the

-which was yet to come, if Haig had gotten himself killed while running
+major battle, which was yet to come, if Haig had gotten himself killed

 Amid devastatingly effective artillery and air power this devoted